madanyc/workfront-learn.en/help/administration-and-setup/organizational-setup/user-organization-introduction.md

 ---
-title: How to Organize Users
+title: Where to start with user organization
 description: Learn how [!DNL Adobe Workfront] uses companies, groups, and teams for user organization and permissions to work items.
 feature: System Setup and Administration
 activity: deploy